mariuspodean/CJ-PYTHON-01/lesson_14/lesson_14_mihaela_vaida/Challenge.md

 ## Challenge:

-Design a movie class with 2 more derivative classes: ArtisticMovies and Series!
+Design a Movie`s class with 2 more derivative classes: ArtisticMovies and Series!

 > 1. Each of the new derived classes will have some atributes  as name, income, imdb rate, etc.